aida-ugent/graphTDA/README.md

 # Tutorials

-We provide following tutorials to investigate the functionality of our code:
+We provide the following tutorials to investigate the functionality of our code:

 - Persistence.R: